-Safety of passengers is the number one priority at DATS.
+Safety of passengers is the number one priority.
 Therefore, locations must be safe for DATS vehicles to travel to, and for passengers to be on board while the driver is loading others.
 As well, locations must be accessible.

 Here are guidelines that determine DATS ability to serve locations:

 - Address has to be clearly visible from the roadway

 - The roadway has to be well maintained (clear of snow and ice, and encroaching trees and bush)

 - Good directional signage in area

 - Safe area for other passengers to wait in vehicle while driver goes to door with client